 The first step is to thoroughly identify all key city staff, elected officials, and community stakeholders who have a role or voice in the management of the urban forest.
-This group is critical to the formulation of the vision and goals for the UFMP, as they provide valuable insight into the values of the City and community, and inner workings of the City tree management.
-Typical teams comprise the City urban forester, City planners, local community based organizations, and representatives for the Mayor or Councilmembers.
+This group is critical to the formulation of the vision and goals for the UFMP, as they provide valuable insight into the values of the city and/or community, as well as the inner workings of the municipality’s tree management process.
+Typical teams comprise the city urban forester, city planners, local community-based organizations, and representatives for the mayor or council members..

-Successful UFMP implementation and success measurement rely on gaining a comprehensive understanding of the urban forest and its management practices.
-This is accomplished by examining the tree inventory; completing a canopy cover analysis using i-Tree or available LiDAR; reviewing city documents, guidelines, ordinances and budgets; and interviewing city staff to understand internal protocols and governance structures.
+Successful UFMP implementation and effective measurement rely on gaining a comprehensive understanding of the urban forest and its management practices.
+This is accomplished by examining the tree inventory; completing a canopy cover analysis using i-Tree or available LiDAR; reviewing city documents, guidelines, ordinances, and budgets; and interviewing city staff to understand internal protocols and governance structures.
 Ryan Allen, Dudek urban forestry project manager said, “To plan for the future, you first have to know where you’re at.
-The more information you have, the better you can understand the full picture of the current condition, and create a path forward”.
+The more information you have, the better you can understand the full picture of the current condition and create a path forward”.

-Having a plan that’s embraced by the community starts with meaningful engagement of residents and business owners.
-This can happen through working groups, online surveys, webinars, outreach meetings, and other formal and informal discussions which help shape how the UFMP reflects the values of community members and preserves neighborhood character.
-Michael Huff, Dudek urban forestry Principal said, “It can be challenging to get the community engaged on urban forestry topics.
-Most cities have a relatively small population of vocal and engaged persons who share their input; the typical resident has demonstrated low concern about urban trees.
-All public input is critical, so ensuring community engagement efforts reach as many of the typical residents as possible helps inform the UFMP, while simultaneously creating better tree care and higher urban forest value”.
+Having a plan that’s embraced by the community starts with meaningfully engaging residents and business owners.
+This can happen through working groups, online surveys, webinars, outreach meetings, and other formal and informal discussions, which help shape how the UFMP reflects the values of community members and preserves neighborhood character.
+Michael Huff, Dudek Urban and Community Forestry Practice Director said, “It can be challenging to engage the community on urban forestry topics.
+Most cities have a relatively small population of vocal and engaged residents who share their input, with the typical resident demonstrating low concern about urban trees.”
+All public input is critical, so ensuring community engagement efforts reach as many of the typical residents as possible helps inform the UFMP, while simultaneously creating better tree care and higher urban forest value.

-Urban forest goals are generated to move the City towards achieving its vision for the urban forest.
-They’re generated by interpreting the current condition analysis, incorporating city priorities and community feedback, and applying industry standards.
-These goals should be obtainable in the short- and long-term, and bold, where needed, to help reach your city’s vision for its urban forest.
+Urban forest goals help move your city or town towards achieving its vision for the urban forest.
+The specific goals should be generated by interpreting the current condition analysis, incorporating city priorities and community feedback, and applying industry standards.
+These goals should be obtainable in the short and long term, as well as bold, where needed, to help reach your city’s vision for its urban forest.
 Huff said, “City urban forestry goals must be unique to each city, not based on a one-size-fits-all approach.
-Understanding a city’s urban forest, its strengths and weaknesses, and then tailoring objectives and actions to move the forest toward the goal levels takes time and effort, but is very important to the UFMP process.”
+Understanding the strengths and weakness of a city’s urban forest and then tailoring objectives and actions to move the forest toward achieving its goals takes time and effort, but is very important to the UFMP process.”

 The real effort begins when your UFMP is complete.
 After collaboration with city staff and residents, the final draft of the UFMP will reflect the community’s core values and principles.
-A plan that is visually engaging and displays complex ideas simply, facilitates approval from city staff, elected officials, and community members, leading to immediate implementation upon adoption.
-Huff, said, “We focus on creating easily digestible UFMPs that are heavy on graphic content.
+A plan that is visually engaging and displays complex ideas simply facilitates approval from city staff, elected officials, and community members, leading to immediate implementation upon adoption.
 Most people have little spare time to read what can be hundreds of pages of urban forestry text.
-That text is important, but getting the main points across in 10 to 15 minutes of a person’s time means we can positively impact more people.”
+Huff said, “We focus on creating easily digestible UFMPs that are heavy on graphic content.
+The text is important, but getting the main points across in 10 to 15 minutes of a person’s time means we can positively impact more people.”

-Within six months after the release of Dudek’s ‘First Step to an Urban Forest Management Plan’, the City of Los Angeles took action and provided $2 million in funding toward a street tree inventory, inventory management software, and an urban forest management plan, and hired new urban forestry staff based on the key recommendations of the report.
-The resulting document provides a framework for the City to take prioritized steps toward creating a world class urban forest.
+Less than six months after the release of Dudek’s ‘First Step to an Urban Forest Management Plan’, the City of Los Angeles took action and provided $2 million in funding toward a street tree inventory, inventory management software, and an urban forest management plan.
+The City also hired its first-ever Chief Forest Officer, increased urban forestry staff, and completed an urban forest finance study based on the report’s key recommendations.
+The resulting document provides a framework for the City to take prioritized steps toward creating a world-class urban forest.